Summer Music Academy 2025

 • Jazz Ensemble**

-*sign up for one, two, or three weeks of these courses.
-Customize a package by selecting one ensemble for each week.
+**sign up for one, two, or three weeks of these marked courses only.

 Performance Academy enrollment includes specialty elective class options such as Composition, Improvisation, Conducting, and more.